NguyenAndrew/jaz-api-example-in-node/README.md

 # JAZ API Example in Node (TypeScript)

 A sample JAZ API.
-Using localhost:8080, this example has one endpoint, where a consumer inputs a JAZ example-input.zip, and the API outputs an example-output.zip
+This example has one endpoint on localhost:8080/example, where a consumer inputs a JAZ example-input.zip, and the API outputs an example-output.zip

 Link to learn about JAZ: https://github.com/NguyenAndrew/jaz